DevExpress-Examples/winforms-grid-create-gridview-descendant/Readme.md

 ## View Descendant Concepts
 This section describes basic concepts to create a descendant of the `GridView`, demonstrated in the attached project.

-You typically need to create descendants of the following classes to implement custom functionality for a GridView:
+You typically need to create descendants of the following classes to implement custom functionality for a `GridView`:

-- `GridView`
+- `GridView` - The component that exposes customization settings.
+References all infrastructure classes.
-- `GridControl`
+- `GridControl` - The control that you place on the form.
+This is a container for your View descendant.
 - `GridInfoRegistrator` - Contains the View's registration information.
 - `GridHandler` - Processes mouse and keyboard actions.
 - `GridViewInfo` - Calculates display information used to draw the View's elements.